x0shreyash/Pikaa/README.md

 - Upload your own profile picture
 - Customize card background and color
 - Real-time preview as you type
-- Fully client-side (your data never leaves your browser)
+- Fully client-side
-- Export as PNG (coming soon)
+- Export as PNG

 ## Quick Start